webrecorder/browsertrix/docs/deploy/local.md

 Today, there are numerous ways to deploy Kubernetes fairly easily, and we recommend trying one of the single-node options, which include Docker Desktop, microk8s, minikube and k3s.

-The instructions below assume you have cloned the [https://github.com/webrecorder/browsertrix-cloud](https://github.com/webrecorder/browsertrix-cloud) repository locally, and have local package managers for your platform (eg. `brew` for Mac, `choco` for Windows, etc...) already installed.
+The instructions below assume you have cloned the [https://github.com/webrecorder/browsertrix-cloud](https://github.com/webrecorder/browsertrix-cloud) repository locally, and have local package managers for your platform (eg. `brew` for macOS, `choco` for Windows, etc...) already installed.

 Here are some environment specific instructions for setting up a local cluster from different Kubernetes vendors:

-??? info "Docker Desktop (recommended for Mac and Windows)"
+??? info "Docker Desktop (recommended for macOS and Windows)"

-    For Mac and Windows, we recommend testing out Browsertrix Cloud using Kubernetes support in Docker Desktop as that will be one of the simplest options.
+    For macOS and Windows, we recommend testing out Browsertrix Cloud using Kubernetes support in Docker Desktop as that will be one of the simplest options.

     1. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/) if not already installed.